 Key takeaways

-Keppra and levetiracetam are the same medication.
-Both contain the same active ingredient and work the same way to treat seizures.
+Keppra is the brand name for levetiracetam.
+Keppra and levetiracetam contain the same active ingredient and work the same way to treat seizures.

 Multiple forms and dosages are available, with dosing tailored by age, weight, and medical needs.

-Keppra (Keppra XR, Elepsia XR) is an antiepileptic or anticonvulsant prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat seizures (epilepsy) in adults and children.
+Keppra is an antiepileptic or anticonvulsant medication approved by the U.S. Food and Drug Administration (FDA) to treat seizures (epilepsy) in adults and children.
 It may be prescribed by itself or together with other medications to control seizures.
+A generic version, levetiracetam, has been available in the U.S. since 2008.

 Is there a generic for Keppra?

-What are the differences between brand name and generic Keppra?
+What are the differences between generic vs. brand-name Keppra?

 Keppra and its generic version are available in several forms, including oral tablets (immediate-release), extended-release (XR) oral tablets, oral solution (liquid), and intravenous (IV) injection.